Roe v. Wade is under threat, and only one of the leading 2020 Democrats seems to really get it

 That said, as Samantha Bee noted in a “Sex Ed for Senators” segment on Full Frontal, Sanders doesn’t seem to have a full grasp of the issue.
 When he was asked during a Fox News debate about whether women should be allowed to “terminate a pregnancy up until the moment of birth” (which is obviously not a thing), he said that was only a “rare” procedure.
 As Bee pointed out, “It isn’t rare.
 It is nonexistent.”
 Additionally, in 2017, Sanders was put on blast by the president of abortion rights advocate NARAL Pro-Choice America for campaigning on behalf of a Democratic mayoral candidate who opposes abortion rights.

-When called on it, Sanders doubled down, and Democratic leader Nancy Pelosi jumped into the fray, eschewing “single issue politics” and saying the Democrats needed “a big tent.”
+When called on it, Sanders doubled down, and Democratic leader Nancy Pelosi jumped into the fray, eschewing “single-issue politics” and saying the Democrats needed “a big tent.”
 Moreover, while Sanders was campaigning for the 2016 presidential nomination, he called Planned Parenthood part of “the establishment,” a move that some media outlets saw as a “lack of dedication to abortion rights and respect for reproductive rights advocacy.”